sandhyalal20/Memory-Game-in-Python/README.md

 A Pygame Mini Project

 Python is one of the easiest globally used programming languages, and using the pygame modules with it will give you a chance to easily implement many game applications.
 Pygame is an open free source that you can download later easily.
-The game we are about to implement is a fairly common game: we have some cards face down and we turn them face up two by two, trying to pair them up.
-If we manage to turn a pair face up, we remove those two cards from the table.
-If the cards don't match, we turn them face down again.
+The game we have implemented is a fairly common game.

+Short Explanation of our game:

+Flipping tiles game can be played to test our memory.
+In this, we have a certain even number of tiles, in which each number/figure has a pair.
+The tiles are facing downwards, and we have to flip them to see them.
+In a turn, one flips 2 tiles, if the tiles match then they are open.
+If not they are flipped and placed back in the position.
+We keep on doing this until all the tiles have been matched and removed.

+To simulate the game in Python, we used the Pygame and random modules.

 => Consists of even number of tiles.